hep-gc/docker/external_cloud/separated_containers/single_host/README.md

 6. The test job try.job in the /jobs directory can be run from the condor container.

-    * Either start in a new shell, or detach from the cloud_scheduler container by typing ctrl-D
-    * Start a bash shell in the container running condor:
+    Either start in a new shell on the host VM, or detach from the cloud_scheduler container by typing ctrl-D. Next, start a bash shell in the container running condor:

     ~~~~
     $ docker exec -it cs_condor_1 /bin/bash